 - Assess the Eucalypt Woodlands of the Western Australian Wheatbelt Conservation Listing Advice and discuss the need for a Recovery Plan.

 An exciting line up of key note speakers is being established by the Steering Committee and submissions are now open of abstracts for oral and poster presentations.
-The Steering Committee will perform a blind review of all submissions and will notify presenters of the outcome by 30 June 2019.
+The Steering Committee will perform a blind review of all submissions and will notify presenters of the outcome in July.
 Please use the “Abstract Submission Template” (found here) when submitting your abstract.
 Abstract submissions close in July and are welcome on any topic relating to threatened species or ecological community recovery plans.

 We are pleased to announce The Gerald Apartment Hotel as our accommodation partner and have secured special discounted room rates.